 The Felnis is completely passed out on the floor.

 Caeser: Did you check the ruins of this building Father?
 I'm sure there has to be something we can use and will be very important for us in the future.
+Have to revise this line to make it less leading as he wouldn’t know if something important is inside.
+“Maybe we might find something useful inside”.

 Caeser: Father, don't forget Airloft.
 You'll need him out there.